• Skip to main content

 Vegetables

-Some of the vegetables that are healthy for squirrels to eat include arugula, asparagus, beans, broccoli, brussels sprouts, carrots, cauliflower, celery, kale, lettuce, spinach, peas, and squash.
+Some of the healthy vegetables for squirrels to eat include arugula, asparagus, beans, broccoli, brussels sprouts, carrots, cauliflower, celery, kale, lettuce, spinach, peas, and squash.

 Nuts